 How cancer changes you

 While you and everyone else knows at some level that life is finite, you probably have never thought about it as concretely or as frequently as after a diagnosis of cancer.
-Cancer survivors are acutely aware of our limited time on earth, mental health experts say.
+Cancer survivors may be acutely aware of our limited time on earth, mental health experts say.
 Mortality is, quite literally, in your face.
 So the cancer experience may affect your perception of time.
-You may feel suddenly impatient and become acutely aware of your frustration at spending time at things you always perceived as meaningless — only now they may seem more so.
-Whenever you have a more acute sense of time being finite, you start to think more and more about what matters to you and how you want to spend your time.
+You may feel suddenly impatient and become acutely aware of your frustration at spending time doing things you always perceived as meaningless — only now they may seem increasingly so.
+Whenever you have a heightened sense of time being finite, you start to think more and more about what matters to you and how you want to spend your time.
 Trite as it may sound, cancer truly is a life-changing event.
 Often, someone who has weathered a cancer diagnosis comes through treatment much stronger — and ready for change.

 Why cancer changes you

-Although many more people now survive cancer, there’s always the thought that your cancer could be life-shortening.
-At the least, you’re aware that you expected to live to 85 or beyond, and die of old age, but that your script could be different.
+Although many more people now survive cancer, there can be the thought that your cancer could be life-shortening.
+At the very least, you’re aware that, if you expected to live to 85 or beyond and die of old age, your script could be different.
 And that’s reason enough to rethink career, friends, family, travel and other leisure pursuits.

 Is your reaction typical?